Undergraduate Catalog 2014-2015

 The first half of a comprehensive two-semester course in human biology.
 Integrated lecture and laboratory sessions deal with the structure and function of cells, tissues, and the following systems: integumentary, musculosketal, blood-cardiovascular, immune, and respiratory.
 This course may not be used to satisfy general education degree requirements, except for Nursing AAS students.
 (STEM)(RLPR)

 Note: Students who have previously registered two or more times for BIO 150 will be permitted to register again only on a space-available basis, as determined at the close of registration.
-Students must receive a grade of C or better in BIO 150 and BIO 105 (when prescribed as a corequisite of BIO 150) to proceed to BIO 160.
+Students must receive a grade of C or better in BIO 150 to proceed to BIO 160.
 This is a required course for students planning to enter the programs in Nursing, Physical Therapy, Physician Assistant, or the Nuclear Medicine option in Medical Technology programs.

 Up one level